Density correction for multivariate spatial fields of global climate model output using deep learning

 \subsection{Overview}

-We implemented SPCDE for daily observational and GCM data from 1951--2014 on two separate $5 \times 5$ grids as shown in Figure \ref{f:locations}.
-We separated the data into a training period (1951--2000) and a testing period (2001--2014), and fitted the spatiotemporal SPCDE model to the training period data.
+We implemented SPECD for daily observational and GCM data from 1951--2014 on two separate $5 \times 5$ grids as shown in Figure \ref{f:locations}.
+We separated the data into a training period (1951--2000) and a validation period (2001--2014), and fitted the SPECD model (corresponding to SPECD2 from the numerical study) to the training period data.
 The Vecchia neighbor sets are selected using max-min ordering, which can result in significant improvements over other coordinate based orderings \citep{guinness2018_kl}.
-We model each month's data separately to account for seasonality.
-Additionally, since daily PRCP contains a large proportion of zeroes and SPQR does not work with semi-continuous data, we do not model PRCP directly.
-Instead, we model $\log(0.0001 + \mbox{PRCP})$, a common approach when modeling precipitation data using continuous distributions \citep{Rajagopalan1998}.
-We found this transformation sufficient for the simultaneous estimation of the proportion of zeros in the data, combined with a post-processing step (described in Section \ref{s:app:results}), as well as high quantiles.

-For each month and at every location conditioned on its neighboring set of locations, we fitted SPQR models for TMAX and the transformed PRCP.
-Each SPQR model has several hyperparameters, which were chosen based on a grid search based on different hyperparameter values (not presented).
+We model each month's data separately to account for seasonality; for each month and at every location conditioned on its neighboring set of $m=10$ locations, we fitted SPQR models for TMAX and the transformed PRCP.
+Each SPQR model has several hyperparameters, which were chosen based on a grid search across different hyperparameter values (not presented).